hdumm/SRIF-CT-SNN/README.md

 # SRIF-CT-SNN
-This repository provides a high-fidelity reference implementation of the SRIF-CT-SNN architecture, designed for reproducible research and future extensibility.
+This repository provides core code references for the SRIF-CT-SNN architecture, aiming to facilitate reproducible research and future extensibility.